UPDATED For 2020!

 - EZTV

-Why I Love CyberGhost VPN For Kodi TV Box:
+Why I Love CyberGhost VPN On Kodi TV Box:

 - Multiple streams at once: 7 simultaneous connections on multiple devices.

-- Unlimited server switching: Change servers any time to get content from different countries instantly.
+- Unlimited server switching: Change servers at any time to get content from different countries instantly.

-- Absolutely no logs: Very few, if any, other VPN service providers can truly honor a logless Privacy Policy the way CyberGhost can.
+- Absolutely no logs: Very few, if any, other VPN providers can truly honor a no-logs privacy policy the way CyberGhost can.

 - Guarantee: CyberGhost offers a 45-day money-back guarantee, so you can sign up for a discounted long-term package risk-free.